Fighter or MMA Blood Test Panel

 A Fighter or MMA Blood Test Panel includes a HIV 1 and 2 Preliminary Blood Test (4th generation), Hepatitis C Antibodies and Hepatitis B Surface Antigen.

-The MMA Fighter Blood Test Panel is often required for professional fighters such as boxers or mixed marial arts (MMA) competitors to qualify for competitions.
+The MMA Fighter Blood Test Panel is often required for professional fighters such as boxers or mixed martial arts (MMA) competitors to qualify for competitions.
 Test requirements may vary by state, so please verify this panel covers your state requirements.
 The MMA Fighter's Blood Test Panel includes:

 HIV 1 and 2 Preliminary Blood Test (4th generation)

 The HIV 1 and 2 Preliminary Blood Test (4th generation) is the recommended standard rapid test for routine HIV Screening.
 It typically sees quick results in just 1-2 business days and is one of the most affordable HIV tests available.
 The HIV Antigen/Antibodies test, also known as a 4th Generation HIV Test, looks for both antibodies to the HIV virus and the p24 Antigen which is specific to HIV.
 Antibodies to HIV typically begin to develop several weeks after exposure.
 In the majority of people, these antibodies will be detectable by 12 weeks from the point of exposure.
 In some people, antibodies may be detectable as early as 4 weeks from exposure.
-The p24 Antigen is a viral protein which makes up the majority of the HIV viral core (capsid).
+The p24 Antigen is a viral protein that makes up the majority of the HIV viral core (capsid).
 P24 Antigen levels are typically highest a few weeks after exposure and drop to undetectable levels during the time when antibodies begin to develop.
 The combination of screening for both antibodies and antigen allow this test to detect a significantly higher number of early infections than previous generations of HIV screening.

 Hepatitis C Antibody Blood Test